 Students work in a theatre with a costume designer and production team to realize the costumes needed for a theatre production.
 Together, students cut and construct the costumes.
+Practicum and professional development experiences contribute to the qualifications for attaining a permittee card for the International Alliance of Theatre and Stage Employees (IATSE) Local 212.

-Pre-requisite: CCC - 1000: and

-Pre-requisite : CCC - 2050 : Corequisite : CCC - 2160 :and Corequisite : CCC - 2300 :
+Pre-requisite: CCC - 1000: and Pre-requisite: CCC - 2050: Corequisite: CCC - 2160: and Corequisite: CCC - 2300: